Board and co-participation

 International and European Governance: Decision-Making in Multi-level Governance Systems by Dr. Rik de Ruiter

 In the final assignment of this specialisation course, students need to reflect on their experience during a simulation negotiation game (week 7), link it to relevant parts of the literature assigned for this course and reflect on the relevance of the experience for labour market prospects for students of International and European Governance (IEG).
-More specifically, students need to reflect in the individual paper on the following questions:
+More specifically, students need to reflect in the individual paper on their negotiation skills and suitable jobs and employers.

 Public Management and Leadership: Leadership in Organisations by Bernard Bernards MSc MA